- This event has passed.

 Equipment and software requirements

-source and are available on Windows, MacOs, and Linux.
-Instructions on how to install and configure all the software will be provided before the start of the course.
+If you prefer to install and use Python on your machine, instructions on how to install and configure all the software needed for this course are provided here.
 We will also provide time during the workshops to ensure that all software is installed and configured properly.
-For deep learning, we will also make use of Google’s Colaboratory https://colab.research.google.com/, which will give us access to graphical processing units.

 • Topic 2: Classification problems.
 Classification problems is one of the bread and butter topics in machine learning, and is usually the first topic covered in introductions to machine learning.
 Here, we will cover image classification (itself a “hello world” type problem in machine learning), and particularly focus on logistic regression and support vector machines (SVMs).